MichielDerhaeg/build-linux/README.md

 root partition.

 Now we just have to configure grub and then our system should be able to boot.
-This basicly means telling grub how to load the kernel.
+This basically means telling grub how to load the kernel.
 This config is located at ``boot/grub/grub.cfg`` (some distro's use ``/boot/grub2``).
 This file needs to be created first, but before we do that, we need to figure something out first.
 If you look at ``/proc/cmdline`` on your own machine you might see